xenago/win-scripts/3d/README.md

 #### OS install

-   **Although not necessary for movie playback**, Windows 10 1809 can be used for full compatibility with 3D Vision.
+   **Although not necessary for movie playback**, Windows 10 1809 can be used for wider compatibility with 3D Vision games.

    * Windows 10 ISO: `en_windows_10_enterprise_ltsc_2019_x64_dvd_5795bb03.iso`
    * SHA1: `615A77ECD40E82D5D69DC9DA5C6A6E1265F88E28`